Nikitsatsiki/data-ber-10-19/module-2_projects/visualizing-real-world-data-project/your-code/README.md

 ## Questions & Hypotheses
 We want to display the differences of the offers in the federal states of Germany.<br/>
-Therefore we will examine the rental prices, but also other properties like the service charge, the living space, the year of construction, the total number of rooms and much more. <br/>
+Therefore, we will examine the rental prices, but also other properties like the service charge, the living space, the year of construction, the total number of rooms and much more. <br/>
 We assume, that the big cities, like Berlin and Hamburg are more expensive.
 This can be visible, since they are also federal states themselves.
 Comparing them to other federal states of Germany, which have a bigger area, but a smaller density of population could show us, that Berlin and Hamburg are expensive.<br/>